 On top of the standard package of 3 A-levels, students are expected to follow an additional academic option.
-A range of options were offered in 2019-20 to cater for a range of interests.
-The courses vary in their level and, therefore, in terms of the time allocated to them.
+The courses offered in 2022-23 vary in their level and, therefore, in terms of the time allocated to them.
 Most run in Year 12 only, but some (such as Further Maths and Mandarin) last for both years.
 Students will find out about the options at the September induction fair, submitting a separate application at the end of the first week of term.

-2019-20 options
+2022-23 options

-- L3 AQA EPQ (additional application required) - A level Further Maths (must be studied alongside A level Maths; grade 8/9 at GCSE Maths required) - Level 3 Core Maths - LIBF Level 2 Award in Financial Education - ILM Level 3 Award in Leadership and Management (CCF) Offered & First Aid Qualification - CREST award: Creativity in Science, Technology, Engineering and Science - "Change Your Mind" mental health awareness programme - Mandarin HSK Level 3 & 4 qualifications - Foreign language leader award
+- L3 AQA EPQ (additional application required) - A level Further Maths (must be studied alongside A level Maths; grade 8/9 at GCSE Maths required) - Level 3 Core Maths - LIBF Level 3 Certificate in Financial Studies - ILM Level 3 Award in Leadership and Management (CCF) Offered & First Aid Qualification - DT CREST award: Creativity in Science, Technology, Engineering and Science - "Change Your Mind" mental health awareness programme - Mandarin HSK Level 4 qualification - Foreign language leader award - Arts Gold Award and Art History - Sports Leadership Award - AS Law